Glossary Project Life Cycle

 Why is the project life cycle important?

-the project life cycle gives structure to the project planning and execution process, ensuring that teams are able to reach a successful outcome.
-By developing a project life cycle and following its stages, organizations can predictably manage complexity and risk, keep stakeholders informed of progress, and ensure the timely delivery of expected results.
+The project life cycle provides structure for project planning and execution, helping teams achieve successful outcomes.
+By developing a project life cycle and following its stages, organizations can manage complexity and risk more predictably, keep stakeholders informed of progress, and ensure the timely delivery of expected results.